 What is Apache Kafka?

-Today, billions of data sources continuously produce streams of information, often in the form of events, foundational data structures that record any occurrence in the system or environment.
+Today, billions of data sources continuously produce streams of information, often in the form of events, which are foundational data structures that record occurrences in a system or environment.

-Event streaming offers opportunities for applications to respond instantly to new information.
+Event streaming enables applications to respond instantly to new information.
 Streaming data platforms like Apache Kafka allow developers to build systems that consume, process and act on data as it arrives while maintaining the order and reliability of each event.

 The origin of Apache Kafka